lordmilko/i686-elf-tools/README.md

 ### Native

 1. Install a Debian based operating system, ideally 32-bit (i386).
 This procedure has successfully been performed on Debian 9.5 i386 and Ubuntu 18.04 64-bit (amd64).
+If you wish to compile a x86_64-elf toolchain (via `-64`), you should probably use a 64-bit operating system.

 2. Remove the CD-ROM source from `/etc/apt/sources.list` (if applicable)